aryavatan/aryavatan.github.io/README.md

 ## Building

 Run `npm run build` to build the website.
-Navigate to the `docs` folder and make sure there is a file named `CNAME` in the `docs` folder which contain only one line: `aryavatan.ca`
+Navigate to the `docs` folder and duplicate `index.html` and rename it to `404.html`.
+Additionally make sure there is a file named `CNAME` in the `docs` folder which contain only one line: `aryavatan.ca`

 ## Live Site